 To check the current firmware version of your receiver or processor:

-Step 2: From the Host Firmware folder copy only the Host [.fw] file [AVRx0_System0vxxxx (AudioControl).fw] onto a 1 GB or larger USB drive.
-Be sure there are no other files or previous versions of the firmware on the USB drive.
-Once the copy is complete eject the USB drive from your computer.
+Step 3: Open the Zip folder and copy the AVRx0_System 1vxx (AudioControl).fw file and the image.swu file onto the USB drive.
+Be sure there are no other files or previous versions of the firmware on the USB drive!
+Once the copy is complete, properly eject the USB drive from your computer.

-You may want to turn Auto Standby off – press and hold the Menu button again, the Engineering menu will be displayed, navigate to the Standby Mode option and change this setting to Manual.
+Note: If you are controlling your receiver or processor with a home automation system such as Control4, Crestron, etc. you want to turn Auto Standby function off – press and hold the Menu button on the front panel again until the Engineering menu is displayed, navigate to the Standby Mode option and change this setting to Manual.